legacysurvey/legacysurvey/pages/dr1/description.rst

 differences for individual CCDs in the image.
 The residuals are shown by the arrows in the attachments below (Offsets*ps*gz).
 The systematic residuals are typically smaller than +/-0.03 arcsec.

-In the future, the plan is to tied the astrometry to the GAIA astrometry, at which point we'll be able to use the predicted stellar positions at the DECam epoch of observation.
+In the future, the plan is to tied the astrometry to the GAIA astrometry, at which point we will use the predicted stellar positions at the DECam epoch of observation.

 Image stacks
 ============